lebaz20/metrics/docs/02-Setup.md

 2. `yarn` to install api dependencies
 3. `yarn lint` to run static anaylsis tests
 4. `yarn lint:fix` to fix static errors if possible
+5. `yarn prettier` to unify formatting
-5. `yarn test` to run tests
+6. `yarn test` to run tests
+7. `yarn test:watch` to run tests with code changes
-6. `yarn dev` to start dev server
+8. `yarn dev` to start dev server
-7. `yarn preview` to locally preview production build
+9. `yarn preview` to locally preview production build
-8. `yarn build` to generate a production build (at path/to/project/dist/client)
+10. `yarn build` to generate a production build (at path/to/project/dist/client)

 For more info check: [Client README](./../src/client/README.md).